July 18 Lee Kuan Yew 18:15 - 19:15 | Wellbeing, Creativity

 Memory Space.
 Who and What Should the City Remember?

-A city is shaped by its history, both in its days of glory and hardships.
+A city is shaped by its history, both in its days of glory and during hardships.
 There are many urban memory practices that keep the memories of people and events alive: from traditional monuments and plaques to museums.
 Besides official monuments, many cities have spontaneous memorials initiated by citizens, like the Wall of Tsoy in Moscow.

 - What should the city remember?

-- How are the grassroots initiatives formed?
+- How are grassroots initiatives established?

 - In what ways should the city help its citizens to remember?

 - What formats might public memory adopt in the future?